 This is the finished house on the base shown above.
 I used the pattern for the Bay Window House, on the Little Glitter House web site.
 I modified the bay window just a bit.
 The web site has patterns for other houses and a lot of helpful information about the hobby of constructing little glitter houses.

 I was planning to include making fence posts in this tutorial, but it’s getting too long.
-I’ll post about that in a few days.
+Follow this link to a tutorial for making fence posts.
 If you are making Putz houses, I’d love to see what you’re doing.